confluentinc/demo-scene/ansible-tower/README.md

 export TF_VAR_subnet=subnet-xxxx
 ```

-If subnet outside of us-west-2 set below ami variable to centos image within your region
+If your AWS Subnet is outside of us-west-2, set the below AMI variable to a CentOS image within your region:
 ```
 export TF_VAR_ami=ami-xxxx
 ```